 3.2.
-The alternative option would be not to update the SCI.
+The alternative option would be not to adopt the updated SCI.
 However, this would mean that the Council would not be in conformity with the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2017 (as amended).